Gold Headed to $10,000 Says Jim Rickards

 The markets are bracing for the impact of the talked-about tax reform after the results of the week-long debate, with the final draft of the tax plan yet to be seen.
 Updates regarding U.S. economic data, which includes gross domestic product, consumer prices and personal spending, could provide additional backing for the yellow metal.

-“This week has a particular importance for investors due to a number of key events unfolding which includes the OPEC meeting, Bank of England performing a stress test, the Federal Reserve coming in the spotlight and of course the U.S. tax reform,” said Naeem Aslam, chief market analyst at Think Markets U.K. Ltd.federal reserve, janet yellen, jim rickards
+“This week has a particular importance for investors due to a number of key events unfolding which includes the OPEC meeting, Bank of England performing a stress test, the Federal Reserve coming in the spotlight and of course the U.S. tax reform,” said Naeem Aslam, chief market analyst at Think Markets U.K. Ltd.Featured, federal reserve, janet yellen, jim rickards